Polymarket: History

+Polymarket and other prediction markets platforms have affected traditional bookmakers and online casinos, costing them market share, revenue and prompting investment banks to downgrade the stock of several publicly traded iGaming companies, including DraftKings.

 2024 United States elections

 In 2024, the outcome of U.S. elections became the most active market on the platform, with over $3.3 billion (as of November 5, 2024) wagered on the presidential race between the Republican candidate Donald Trump and Democratic candidate Kamala Harris.
 Nate Silver, founder of polling analysis firm FiveThirtyEight, became an advisor to Polymarket in 2024.
-As of September 2024, Polymarket operates its election prediction operations offshore, as domestic operations would be regulated by the CFTC.

-A few days after the 2024 U.S. presidential debate held on June 27, 2024, Polymarket predicted a 70% chance that Democratic candidate Joe Biden would withdraw from the 2024 U.S. presidential election (an increase from 20%), weeks before he officially announced his withdrawal.
-By contrast, on August 5 Polymarket showed 68% odds Kamala Harris would pick Pennsylvania governor Josh Shapiro as her running mate, with Minnesota governor Tim Walz at 23% odds.
+A few days after the 2024 U.S. presidential debate held on June 27, 2024, Polymarket predicted a 70% chance that Democratic candidate Joe Biden would withdraw from the 2024 U.S. presidential election race (an increase from 20%), weeks before he officially announced his withdrawal.
+By contrast, on August 5, Polymarket showed 68% odds Kamala Harris would pick Pennsylvania governor Josh Shapiro as her running mate, with Minnesota governor Tim Walz at 23% odds.
 Harris selected Walz the next day.

 On October 7, 2024, Polymarket showed a spike in the odds Donald Trump would win the 2024 election, to 53.3%, with a corresponding decline in Kamala Harris's odds, to 46.1%.
 Two Polymarket competitors continued to show Harris with better odds of winning, at about 51%; Polymarket also showed a slight edge for Harris throughout September.
 That day, the FiveThirtyEight simulation model found Harris had a 55% chance to win the election, while elections statistician Nate Silver said his model gave Harris 54.7% odds.
 Forbes reported on theories for the Polymarket divergence, including that one or more major wagers had been placed on Trump, possibly because Elon Musk had spoken at a Trump rally two days earlier, and had previously promoted Polymarket.
 On the day of the Trump spike, Musk reposted an X post that asserted "Kamala is collapsing before our eyes."
 However, due to Polymarket lacking a cap on individual investor amounts, large wagers by one or a few bettors may not reflect a material change in the election landscape.
 Silver, a Polymarket advisor, said the shift in Trump's favor was a "larger swing than is justified."
-Polymarket competitor Predictit had since shown Trump with better odds of winning after previously favoring Kamala Harris.
+Polymarket competitor PredictIt had since shown Trump with better odds of winning after previously favoring Kamala Harris.